-The findings prove that all three explanatory variable have statistically significant effect on the labour productivity.
-Information and communication technologies capital has a significant and positive impact onto the productivity (the p-value of t-statistic is 0,29%).
-Increasing ICTC per 1% increases labour productivity by 0,02% ($\beta_1 = 0,018085$), and similar effect is found with multifactor productivity (the p-value of t-statistic is 0%).
-Increasing MP per 1% increases labour productivity by 0,998 ($\beta_2 = 0,998269$).
-Average hours worked per person employed has negative coefficient with accounts for inverse relationship with the labour productivity by 0,32 ($\beta_2 = -0,323684$).
+The findings prove that all three explanatory variable have statistically significant effect on the labor productivity.
+Information and communication technologies capital has positive impact onto the productivity, and similar effect is found with multifactor productivity.
+Average hours worked per person employed has negative coefficient with accounts for inverse relationship with the labour productivity.

-The Solow-Swan model argued that an increase in capital accumulation and labour force will increase the economic growth rate, but only temporarily because of diminishing returns and once the steady-state is reached and the resources in a country are used up, the economic growth can only be increased through innovation and improvements in technology.
-We also tried to measure the impact of the change in total factor productivity on labour productivity growth.
+The Solow-Swan model argued that an increase in capital accumulation and labor force will increase the economic growth rate, but only temporarily because of diminishing returns and once the steadystate is reached and the resources in a country are used up, the economic growth can only be increased through innovation and improvements in technology.
+We also tried to measure the impact of the change in total factor productivity on labor productivity growth.
 The rise of MFP is often attributed entirely to technological progress, but it also includes any permanent improvement in the efficiency with which factors od production are combined over time.
 The Solow residual is the unexplained change in output growth after calculating the effect od capital accumulation.
 Productivity paradox referred to a decline in the productivity growth in the United States in the 1970s and 80s despite the huge investments and rapid development in the Information Technology (Akande, et al., 2017).